ibm-cloud-docs/assistant/entities.md

 In order to train a contextual entity model, you can take advantage of your intent examples, which provide readily-available sentences to annotate.

-This feature is generally available in English-language dialog skills only.
+This feature is generally available in English-language dialog skills and is available as a beta feature in French-langage dialog skills.
 For more information about language support, see [Supported languages](/docs/assistant?topic=assistant-language-support).
 {: note}

 Using an intent's user examples to define contextual entities does not affect the classification of that intent.
 However, entity mentions that you label are also added to that entity as synonyms.
 And intent classification does use synonym mentions in intent user examples to establish a weak reference between an intent and an entity.